Jenn-mawia/Elections_usa_states/README.md

 1. Jenipher Mawia

 # Description
 This is a brief analysis which I did on the states of USA, to find out how much it will take for a presidential candidate to win elections and by which threshold.

-I particularly used **SQL** for this analysis.

 I found that out of all the states in the US, a candidate will require a minimum threshold of 269 grandelectors votes to guarantee a win.